 What is Addison’s disease?
-This is a rare condition where the hormones produced by the adrenal gland is drastically reduced.
+This is a rare condition where the hormones produced by the adrenal gland are drastically reduced.
 Symptoms include fatigue, low blood pressure, persistent diarrhea, mouth sores, and low appetite.

 What is Bartter syndrome?
 This is a condition causing a potassium, sodium, and chloride imbalance in the body.
-It’s similar to most kidney disorders.
-Bartter syndrome can vary depending on the onset and severity.
+It’s similar to most kidney disorders, but Bartter syndrome can vary depending on the onset and severity.

 Easy Access to Salt Isn’t Helping

-To make sure we take enough of it, our bodies and brains were designed to really enjoy the taste of salt.
-When you eat salt, the brain lights up with little hits of pleasure-chemicals, urging you to keep eating it.
+To make sure we consume enough of it, human bodies and brains really enjoy salt.
+When you eat salt, the brain lights up with little hints of pleasure or chemicals, urging you to keep eating it.
 But now salt is everywhere, and it’s cheap.

-Most government health organizations tell us we should be eating 2,300 mg of sodium or less a day – that’s less than 1 teaspoon – or 1,500 mg if you’re over 51 years old, African American, have high blood pressure, diabetes, or kidney disease.
+Most government health organizations tell us we should be eating 2,300 mg of sodium or less a day.
+That’s less than one teaspoon or 1,500 mg if you’re over 51 years old, African American, or have high blood pressure, diabetes, or kidney disease.

-But guess what – most of us consume 8,500 mg a day – more than double the “safe” amount.
-Most of that comes from processed, pre-packaged food, not what we add to the food on our tables.
+But guess what, most of us consume 8,500 mg a day—more than double the “safe” amount.
+Most of that comes from processed, pre-packaged food, not the salt we add to the food on our tables.

 Cleansing yourself of excess salt won’t be easy, but you can start with a few simple steps.
-Here are four ways you can begin to unwire your salt cravings and retrain your brain:
+Here are seven ways you can begin to unwire your salt cravings and retrain your brain:

 1. Ditch the Habit of Adding Salt to Your Food

 Sodium Solution: Become aware of your salt habits.
-Are you salting food before you even taste it?
-How much salt do you add when cooking?
+Are you salting food before you even taste it, and how much salt do you add when cooking?

-Use freshly chopped herbs like parsley, mint, scallions, or thyme for added flavor and aroma, instead of salt.
-Add a tiny pinch of salt if you still find you need more flavor.
+Use freshly chopped herbs like parsley, mint, scallions, or thyme for added flavor and aroma instead of salt.
+Add a tiny pinch of salt if you still need more flavor.

 2. Meet Your Daily Mineral Needs

-Our bodies need calcium, sodium, magnesium, zinc, and other trace minerals to stay healthy and power countless neurochemical reactions that manage your blood and hormones.
-You will keep craving salt until your mineral needs are met.
+Our bodies need zinc, sodium, magnesium, calcium, and other trace minerals to stay healthy and power countless neurochemical reactions that manage your blood and hormones.
+You will keep craving salt until your body has enough minerals.

-Sodium Solution: Boost your mineral intake with a high-quality multivitamin, eat more mineral-dense sea vegetables like nori, kelp, and dulse, and eat more super seeds like hemp and chia.
+Sodium Solution: Boost your mineral intake with a high-quality multivitamin and eat more mineral-dense sea vegetables, such as nori, kelp, and dulse.
+You are better off eating more super seeds, too, like chia and hemp.